nikprov/Recipe-hub-app/recipe_hub_backend/readme_backend.md

 ```

 ### Option 3: Using SQL Script (MySQL only)
+Run:
 ```bash
 mysql -u your_user -p recipe_hub_db < scripts/sample_data.sql
 ```
+or paste and run the SQL script in a new SQL window in mySQL Workbench.

 ## Starting the Development Server